dewv/ops/onCallRotation.md

 When your shift starts:
 1. post to the Operations Log channel: "Reporting for duty"
-2. review Operations Log postings since your last shift-- especially recent ones-- so that you are up to speed on any events
+2. review Operations Log posts and this repo's Issues created since your last shift so that you are up to speed on recent events

 Throughout your shift:
 1. monitor the status of our production systems using [Uptime Robot](https://stats.uptimerobot.com/mqlWQuZWM) and the [NLC app status page](https://dewv.net/nlc_attendance/status.json)